 I've been playing golf since I was about 12, but am still not as good as I should be considering how much I play.
 Anything mid-80s and below I feel satisfied, but will break 80 from time to time.
-I love playing courses I haven't played before and am over the 850-course mark.
+I love playing courses I haven't played before and recently surpassed 1,000-course mark.
 I'd much rather play a new course every time than play the same course(s) over and over again.

 I am also an avid "road trip" golfer.
 I've driven up and down the west coast and played many courses in California, Oregon, Nevada and Arizona.
 I have a personal goal of someday playing golf in all 50 states and I am currently up to 43 (AL, AK, AZ, AR, CA, CO, CT, DE, DC, FL, GA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MS, MO, MT, NE, NH, NJ, NM, NY, NV, OH, OK, OR, PA, RI, SC, TN, TX, UT, VT, VA, WA, WV and WY).
 I have also played every public golf course in Southern California.
 You can read all about my travel golf adventures and my local golf experiences on my blog at http://bogeysacrossamerica.com and follow me on Twitter @GolfNomadBAA, on Facebook at http://www.facebook.com/GolfNomadBAA or on Instagram @GolfNomad6pez